CMAP-REPOS/LUI-wiki/1300_Institutional.md

 be the likely land use code, unless you happen to have strong evidence which would support a different code.

+**Examples:**

-**Examples:** **Unclear if parcel is residence owned by tax exempt organization** The photos below show a parcel that contains what could be a large, tax-exempt apartment building owned by Uhlich Children's Advantage Network, a non-profit social service agency with many programs and services.
+**Unclear if parcel is residence owned by tax exempt organization.**
+The photos below show a parcel that contains what could be a large, tax-exempt apartment building owned by Uhlich Children's Advantage Network, a non-profit social service agency with many programs and services.
 While the census count of 81 households for this census